gwtbootstrap3/gwtbootstrap3/README.md

 </module>
 ```

-If you want to use the Bootstrap 2 "look-alike" theme inhert `GwtBootstrap3Theme`
+If you want to use the Bootstrap 2 "look-alike" theme inherit `GwtBootstrap3Theme`
 instead of `GwtBootstrap3`.

 Make sure to not inherit GWT's default styles or any other styles because